Student Clubs & Honor Societies

 Junior Debate Club

-The purpose of Junior Debate Club is to make middle school students aware of different debating styles and train them to be better debaters.
-The club hopes to help middle schoolers gain confidence and help them when doing presentations in class.
+Junior Debate Club informs middle school students of different debating styles and train them to be better debaters.
+The club helps middle schoolers gain confidence and helps them when doing presentations in class.

 Junior/Senior Banquet Committee